 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-The coronavirus pandemic and the ensuing economic crisis have caused many Americans to struggle financially.
-But for some, this time presented an opportunity to invest when the stock market plummeted.
+While the coronavirus pandemic and ensuing economic crises have caused some Americans to struggle financially, others found an opportunity to start investing.

 According to the final findings in a three-part series from personal finance app Stash and LendingTree, some investors took advantage of the downturn to snatch up stocks.
 In fact, more than 1 in 5 said they invested for the first time amid the COVID-19 crisis.